🏡 OFFER: Get the yard of your dreams — hands-free. New TruGreen plans include a $100 Gift Card Claim $100 Gift Card →

 Price $2,499 USD*

-* Launch price reflects the listed value at 2026-05-11 and may differ on the vendor's site.
+* Price reflects the listed value at 2026-05-11 and may differ on the vendor's site.
 Confirm the current price before purchasing.

 Hardware identical to the X450 flagship